 The continuation of psychological work after enlightenment or awakening.
 But now from a renewed perspective based on the revelation of Truth rather than work for the salvation of a “spiritual me”, the personality (or ego, if you will).

-The work from the Glimpse of Truth to the End is largely one of elimination.
+The work from Awakening to the End is largely one of elimination.
 Many ideas and feelings about spirituality and the self are now to be discarded, as many times as necessary.
 Attention turns further and more deeply within, aiming at the root of experience, which ideas and feelings are a part of.

 A few new ideas and a practice may be added but in the end they are both eliminated as well.
 Like Ramana Maharshi’s idea of using a larger thorn to remove a splinter and then discarding both.